 We show that any optical dissipative structure supported by degenerate optical parametric oscillators contains a special transverse mode that is free from quantum fluctuations when measured in a balanced homodyne detection experiment.
 The phenomenon is not critical as it is independent of the system parameters and, in particular, of the existence of bifurcations.
 This result is a consequence of the spatial symmetry breaking introduced by the dissipative structure.
 Effects that could degrade the squeezing level are considered.

-42.65.Sf – Dynamics of nonlinear optical systems; optical instabilities, optical chaos and complexity, and optical spatio-temporal dynamics.
+PACS: 42.50.Lc – Quantum fluctuations, quantum noise, and quantum jumps / 42.65.Sf – Dynamics of nonlinear optical systems; optical instabilities, optical chaos and complexity, and optical spatio-temporal dynamics